aegoroff/hc/src/Install/Readme.en.txt

 - A file
 - All files in a directory specified, including subdirectories (option -r)

+Also there are:

-The program can restore original string by it's MD5 hash specified using brute force method (dictionary search)
+- Restoring original string by it's MD5 hash specified using brute force method (dictionary search)
+- Searching file using it's MD5 hash known

 Supported: